abuultjens/Mu_Parkin_vs_Agy99_SNPs/README.md

     fa -v 478-Mu_s4.6.0_Parkin-chr-p.noref.aln
     (stdin)                   no=478 bp=136708 ok=136708 Ns=0 gaps=0 min=286 avg=286 max=286 N50=286

-### Extracting regions spanning 100bp up and down of SNP positions
+### Extracting and clustering regions spanning 100bp up and down of SNP positions

+In order to compare SNPs between two different references I extracted the regions containing the SNP sites to provide context for a clustering comparison.
+Here I took 100 bp up and downstream of the SNP site, totalling 201 bp regions.
+I then used cd-hit-est to cluster the regions at ID cutoff of 0.8.

 #### PARKIN